Robert Evett: Directing and management career

 When George Edwardes died in 1915, Evett returned to England, where he managed the Edwardes estate, which was then in debt and close to bankruptcy.
 Evett became the managing director of Daly's Theatre and George Edwardes Enterprises.
 Evett produced shows for Daly's and other Edwardes theatres.
-At Daly's, he directed and produced The Happy Day (1916).
+At Daly's, he first directed and produced The Happy Day (1916).
 In 1917, Evett produced and had a creative hand in The Maid of the Mountains.
-Evett engaged José Collins to star in, and Oscar Asche to direct, this musical.
+He engaged José Collins to star in, and Oscar Asche to direct, this musical.
 The show ran for a record-breaking three years and saved the Edwardes estate.
 This was followed by A Southern Maid (1917; revived 1920) and Our Peg (later adapted into Our Nell).
 He also directed revivals of The Dollar Princess.

-In 1922, at the Gaiety Theatre, Evett produced adaptations of Catherine and The Last Waltz, which he co-authored.
-In 1924, he produced Our Nell, the revised version of Our Peg, at the Gaiety.
+At the Gaiety Theatre, Evett produced Theodore & Co (1916) and Going Up (1918), an English adaptation of The Last Waltz (both in 1922), the latter of which he co-authored.
+There in 1924, he produced Our Nell, the revised version of Our Peg, at the Gaiety.
 His final production was Frasquita, in 1925, at the Prince's Theatre.